 The plot is about a man who genuinely believes that he is Santa Claus.
 As such, a court case is held to determine whether he really is the real Santa Claus.
 As silly as it sounds, it makes from a compelling comedy-drama.
 This primarily comes down to Edmund Gwenn’s portrayal of Santa Claus which may be one of the best portrayals of the big red man in cinema history (and the only one to win an Oscar for their performance).
 He’s witty and stern but also very warm and kind.
 Whether he’s playing off of a stuffy all lawyer in court or speaking to a girl about what she wants for Christmas, you will believe that this guy is Santa.

 Nowadays most people know that Santa Claus probably doesn’t exist but this film asks you to have a little more faith during the holidays and that doesn’t have to be a bad thing.

 Bith the older and newer version of Miracle on 34th Street are available to stream on Now TV, Sky Go and Virgin TV Go.
 It can also be rented or bought across many popular streaming sites.

 Tokyo Godfathers (2007)

-This is a Japanese animated film, but it can be easily be found with English subtitles.
-The plot is about three homeless people: a transgender woman, an alcoholic and a runaway schoolgirl as they find a baby in a dumpster and with some reluctance decide to return it to its mother.
+This is a Japanese animated film, but it can be easily found with English subtitles.
+The plot is about three homeless people: a transgender woman, an alcoholic, and a runaway schoolgirl as they find a baby in a rubbish bin.
+With some reluctance, they decide to return the baby to their mother.

 As they go on their journey, you learn more about their pasts, where the baby came from all mixed in with some comedic hijinks.
 The three leads are well written and watching them banter off each other is hilarious.
 As the story continues, we see each of them confront their troubled pasts, forming some powerful and heart-warming moments.